khmaher/HPC_dada2/README.md

 <summary>3) Load data into R and perform preliminary filtering and quality trimming.</summary>
   <details><summary>Check files and activate R environment</summary><blockquote>
-  Ensure you are in the `NBAF_project_010122` directory and that you have the `raw_data` directory containing your sequence files and the `scripts` directory containing the R scripts.
+  Ensure you are in the 'NBAF_project_010122' directory and that you have the 'raw_data' directory containing your sequence files and the 'scripts' directory containing the R scripts.

   ```
   pwd